roadtocode4u/spaceship/docs/interview/06-ExpressJS/01-easy/01-easy.md

 <details>
   <summary>What is API?</summary>

-  TODO: add answer @PournimaAnjole
+**APIs:** API stands for "Application Programming Interface", is a set of rules and tools that allows different software applications to communicate with each other.
+An API is like a messenger between different computer programs.
+It helps them share information and work together smoothly.

 </details>

 <details>
-  <summary>What are the various HTTP methods?
+  <summary>What are the various HTTP methods?</summary>
   TODO: add answer @PournimaAnjole
 </details>